dev-mehulgondaliya/GithubRepo.github.io/readme.md

     Pagination has to be <code>server</code>-side.
 By default, show <code>10</code> repositories per page.
 The user should be able to choose a maximum of <code>100</code> repositories per page.
 When the API calls are in progress, consider showing loaders.
 </p>

+<h6>Notes:</h6>

+- The assignment has to be done in HTML, CSS and Javascript.
+You can use Bootstrap and Jquery but no other library/design system is allowed.

+- You're free to make assumptions, please make sure they are mentioned in the README.

+- Design is for representation purposes only, you are free to modify it, but all the functionalities as shown in the design (and as listed in requirements) should be present.

+- Make sure all edge cases are thought through and handled.

 <h2>Report</h2>

 ### [Demo Link](https://dev-mehulgondaliya.github.io/GithubRepo.github.io/)